-Q: What do the kids do at camp?
+Q: What do the kids do at summer camp?

 A: Many activities are available, just like any other camp, such as crafts, nature, field games, drama, poetry, music, hiking, introductory SCUBA dive (teens only), archery, campfires, and free play.
 We also provide Hobé Forever, a program that gives campers a structured way to express grief and loss in a safe environment.

 Q: Are the activities safe for my kid?

 A: We have many safety rules in place and use protective gear when needed.
 Our volunteers are trained in safety and emergency plans before camp starts.
 Some activities require additional precautions (archery, SCUBA) or release forms (SCUBA).
 The volunteers and staff are constantly evaluating the campers to ensure that they are physically able to safely participate.

 Q: Do they take special precautions for patients?